-Mr. Rodness has been training in martial arts for 30 years and is a 5th degree black belt in Tae Kwon do.
-He has credentials in several martial art disciplines; He is a black belt in Brazilian Jiujitsu under Charuto Verissimo Nova Uniao; is a full instructor in JKD Unlimited Mixed Martial Arts for the Street™; and has a certification in Kali (battlefield) both under Burton Richardson, who has trained with some of the best Kali, Eskrima, Arnis, masters in the world.
+Mr. Rodness has been training in martial arts for 39 years and is a 7th Degree black belt Senior Master in Tae Kwon do.
+He has credentials in several martial art disciplines; He is a 2nd degree black belt in Brazilian Jiujitsu under Charuto Verissimo Nova Uniao; is a full instructor in JKD Unlimited Mixed Martial Arts for the Street™; and has a certification in Kali (battlefield) both under Burton Richardson, who has trained with some of the best Kali, Eskrima, Arnis, masters in the world.

 In addition to his credentials Mr. Rodness has extensive training in Muay Thai and has attended the famous (Fairtex) Muay Thai camp in San Francisco.
 He has trained in Okinawan Weapons (Kobudo) and is proficient in using the bo-staff, sai, nunchaku, kama and tonfa.
 As well as training with Burton Richardson, Mr. Rodness has trained with Randy Couture, Baret Yoshida, Egan Inoue and Charuto Verissimo who are some of the best MMA teachers and fighters in the world.

 • Two time winner – Instructor of the Year (International Tae Kwon Do Council)

 • Two time winner – School of the Year (International Tae Kwon Do Council .

 Up-to-date biographies of all our instructors coming soon!

 Mr. Aaron Huntington (viewed in the picture above on the far right)